jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ### Adding a server to main.go

-With our service and handler defined we can add our server in `main.go`
+With our service, handler, and route defined we can add our server in `main.go`

-Modify the `run` function in `main.go` to include the following below the dependencies we've initialized along with code to create and run our server along with graceful shutdown logic:
+Modify the `run` function in `main.go` to include the following code below the dependencies we've
+initialized:

 ```go
 // Create a new users service